All Episodes

 That's true.

-To walk on to the ranger class.
+To walk on to the Ranger class.

-To the ranger school, okay.
+To the Ranger School, okay.

-And then what happened was your daughter one of them?
+Was your daughter one of them?

 She was not.

-Now she tried twice.
+Now, she tried twice.

-She she tried to go through twice.
+She tried to go through twice.

 These girls do not want to have the standards changed.

-Now that I believe.
+Now, that I believe.

-No, I I totally believe that.
+No, I totally believe that.

 They want to make it as is, correct?